 Dear Support Volunteer Candidate,

-Thank you for your interest in becoming a Support Volunteer for the Kawasaki Disease Foundation.
-Support Volunteers are the backbone of our program, and we’re grateful to you for considering KDF Bridges matching as a way of supporting other families of children who have been diagnosed with Kawasaki Disease.
+Thank you for your interest in becoming a Support Volunteer for the Foundation’s KDF Bridges.
+Support Volunteers are the backbone of our program, and we’re grateful to you for considering this volunteer opportunity.
+By joining KDF Bridges, you can support other families of children who have been diagnosed with KD.

 If you have questions at any time during the training, don’t hesitate to contact us.
-Training questions are answered by Karin Wicker, KDF Bridges Coordinator.
+Karin Wicker, KDF Bridges Coordinator answers training questions.
 Contact Karin Wicker at email@example.com or 813-758-8686.

-Next, begin the written exercise called TRAVELLING BACK IN TIME.
+Next, begin the written exercise called “Traveling Back in Time.”
 It shouldn’t take long to answer the questions but do take some time first to think about your responses.
 The purpose of this exercise is to remind you of what a new parent might be feeling when you talk to them.
 Everyone’s answers to these questions are different but try to think about what you found helpful (or unhelpful!) and keep that information in mind when talking to the new parent.
 Sometimes, when candidates do this exercise, they realize that they are not yet ready to be a Support Volunteer.
-If you find this, please let us know.

-In closing, the last piece you’ll find in the training packet is WELCOME TO HOLLAND.
-Many of you know this parable and have lived in Holland for quite some time.
+In closing, the last piece you’ll read for the training is called “Welcome to Holland.”
+Many of you may know this parable and may be able to relate.